sc4v3ng3r/flutter_audio_query/README.md

 albums, songs audio files and genres available on device storage.
-All work is made using Android native [MediaStore API](https://developer.android.com/reference/android/provider/MediaStore) with [ContentResolver API](https://developer.android.com/reference/android/content/ContentResolver) and query methods are't running in main thread.
+All work is made using Android native [MediaStore API](https://developer.android.com/reference/android/provider/MediaStore) with [ContentResolver API](https://developer.android.com/reference/android/content/ContentResolver) and query methods run in background thread.
 AndroidX support it's OK!

 Note*: This plugin is under development, Works in Android devices only and some APIs are not available yet.
 Feedback, pull request, bug reports and suggestions are all welcome!